Table of Contents

 Structure of Skeletal Muscles

-Skeletal muscles are attached to the bones.
-They help the body move during the daily activities and exercise.
+Skeletal muscles are connected to bones.
+They help the body move during daily work and exercise.

 Muscle Fibers